vdelacou/Interview-Test/README.md

 	java -jar InterviewMFG-0.0.1-SNAPSHORT.jar

-# Using swager to test the REST api visually
+# Using swagger to test the REST api visually

 Swagger is an excellent tool for REST api management.
 For more information about swagger, click [here](http://swagger .io/).
 Also you can use curl to test the api, just choose what you like.

-1 In your browser, open the url: http://localhost/swagger-ui.html 2 After page load finished, you wil see the good endpoint, that's it 3 Every api operation is listed in the page, also they are easy to understand
+- In your browser, open the url: http://localhost/swagger-ui.html
+- After page load finished, you wil see the good endpoint, that's it
+- Every api operation is listed in the page, also they are easy to understand